AI in healthcare, separating facts from fiction

-In the movies, we often see technology and big data combine to challenge humankind in new and ever more fiendish ways.
+In the movies, we often see big tech and deep data combine to challenge humankind in new and ever more fiendish ways.
 Indeed, at the cinema, human interaction with Artificial Intelligence (AI) is a rich seam of storytelling, which rarely ends well, for the human!

 Meanwhile, back in the real world, we are now in an era where digital data, and more importantly the insights that can be drawn from it, can be as important – and as valuable – as physical objects.
 At Cambridge Design Partnership (CDP), one of our specialisms is the design of medical devices, often using information and machine learning to provide utility and value beyond the physical device alone.

 So, in the spirit of fun, here is what the silver screen tells us about the big questions surrounding machine learning in healthcare, and we ask how these ideas relate to the reality of what the technology can achieve today?

 In the 1997 film Gattaca, only genetically perfect humans are eligible for better jobs and lifestyles.
 We cheer on Ethan Hawke’s ‘genetically inferior’ character as he assumes the identity of a superior being in order to become an astronaut.

 In today’s world, less than 20 years since Gattaca was filmed, genetic profiling and statistical prediction is gathering speed.
 Mapping of genomic sequences to traits is a rich area of study and just this week, Matt Hancock the UK Health secretary announced that all babies could receive a complete genome sequencing at birth.
 Crucially, this technology has the potential to predict an individual’s likelihood to suffer illness in the future.
 But should the way you are treated as a patient, or indeed a person, be determined by an assessment of your genetic makeup?
 Already insurers are asking for access to medical records and premiums are affected by the presence of certain diseases, so should they also be able to consider the likelihood of future illness as well?